Jacek-Kapral/DigiSpark_Pseudo2FKey/README.md

 # DigiSpark Hardware Password Key
 ### A very simple, hardware password key for people who don't want to remember their password manager credentials ;)

-Some time ago I've bought myself some electronics to experiment with, having in mind a few simple projects, like moisture meter for inhouse plants, door peephole camera and others.
+Some time ago I bought myself some electronics to experiment with, having in mind a few simple projects, like moisture meter for inhouse plants, door peephole camera and others.
 One of those gizmos was a small microcontroller - Digistump DigiSpark ATtiny85, for which I initially had something other in mind (I'm going to describe that later), but came up with an idea that would make